Why these programs

 # echo '/var/qmail/bin/qmail-qfilter-viruscan' > /var/qmail/control/smtpfilters

-Example: custom qmail-qfilter
+Example: custom qmail-qfilter program

-To run your own filter over messages that pass viruscan
+To run your own filter over messages that pass viruscan:

 # echo '/path/to/your/filter' >> /var/qmail/control/smtpfilters